 \section{NaI(Tl) as a \cenns detector}

-The detection of light signals from scintillation crystal is a well-established technology in the search for extremely rare events such as weakly interacting massive particles (WIMPs)~\cite{Kim_2010,Pandey_2018} and \cenns~\cite{Akimov:2017ade}.
-Among various scintillation crystals, NaI(Tl) has drawn particular attention because the DAMA/LIBRA collaboration claimed a positive signal that is manifested as an annual modulation in the rate for low-energy events in an array of NaI(Tl) crystals~\cite{Bernabei:2014jba,Bernabei:2018jrt}.
-This claim triggered world-wide, independent efforts to reproduce the DAMA/LIBRA observation with same NaI(Tl) crystals~~\cite{Kim:2014toa,sabre,Adhikari:2017esn,Fushimi:2018qzk,Coarasa:2018qzs,Amare:2018sxx}.
-Eventually, these efforts become realized as high-light yields~\cite{Olivan:2017akd,Choi:2020qcj} and low-background NaI(Tl) detectors~\cite{Suerfu:2019snq,Park:2020fsq,Adhikari:2021rdm,Fushimi:2021mez} that are essential for both WIMP dark matter search and \cenns observation.
+The detection of light signals from scintillation crystals is a well-established technology used to search for extremely rare events, such as weakly interacting massive particles (WIMPs)~\cite{Kim_2010,Pandey_2018} and \cenns~\cite{Akimov:2017ade}.
+Among various scintillation crystals, NaI(Tl) has drawn particular attention because the DAMA/LIBRA collaboration reported a positive signal that manifested as an annual modulation in the rate of low-energy events in an array of NaI(Tl) crystals~\cite{Bernabei:2014jba,Bernabei:2018jrt}.
+This claim has triggered worldwide independent efforts to reproduce the DAMA/LIBRA observations with the same NaI(Tl) crystals~\cite{Kim:2014toa,sabre,Adhikari:2017esn,Fushimi:2018qzk,Coarasa:2018qzs,Amare:2018sxx}.
+Eventually, these efforts become realized as high-light yield~\cite{Olivan:2017akd,Choi:2020qcj} and low-background NaI(Tl) detectors~\cite{Suerfu:2019snq,Park:2020fsq,Adhikari:2021rdm,Fushimi:2021mez}, which are essential for both WIMP dark matter searches and \cenns observations.